ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-8-signals/README.md

     Open the manual page at `man 7 signal` or `man 3 signal` on MacOS.
 Scroll down to the list of standard signals.
 What numeric value does SIGINT have?
 What is the associated comment?

+    answer:
+    SIGINT is signal 2, and the comment is "Interrupt from keyboard".

 3. Open a second terminal.
 Start the `sleep.c` program in the first terminal and make a note of its PID.
 In the second terminal use the